From the People

 - Context: Speech at Sibi Durbar

-To begin and accelerate the work of maximizing Balochistan’s political autonomy, Mr. Jinnah had set up an Advisory Council which directly and closely collaborated with the premier of the country.
+To begin and accelerate the work of maximizing Balochistan’s real political autonomy, Mr. Jinnah had set up an Advisory Council which directly and closely collaborated with the premier of the country.
+No other province enjoyed this level of direct and intimate contact with the leading authority of the nation.
 This council consisted of acknowledged representatives of Balochistan and the council had real powers of reviewing and scrutinizing existing policies and recommending its own proposals for the welfare of the people of Balochistan.
-Read more here and here.

 Read This Next